Alex427427427/infinite_portrait/README.md

 In fact it's better to leave the size as it is.
 Just reposition the window such that you can see the whole of it.

-If the screen is physically too small to see all 64 lines at the terminal,
+If your laptop screen is physically too small to see all 64 lines at the terminal,
 	go into settings -> display -> and set scale to 100% instead of the default 150%)

 (NOTE: some antivirus may autoprotect and remove the .exe file.